glific/glific/README.md

   * You will need to enter your API Key, which can be found by clicking on your profile in the top left corner of your gupshup dashboard

+## Updating your instance

+  * Ensure you are in the top level directory of the glific api code.
+  * Get the latest code from master: `git switch master; git pull`
+  * Run the setup command: `mix setup`

+For v0.x releases, we will be resetting the DB and not saving existing state.
+Run the following commands to push from
 ## Documentation

   * [Code docs](https://glific.github.io/doc./)